R35007/Mock-Server/README.md

 const options = {
   reverse: true, // If true the db will be generated in reverse order
-  mode: "fetch", // The direct route value will be set to fetch };
+  dbMode: "fetch", // The direct route value will be set to fetch };

 const rootPath = "./";